-February 2017 Monthly Commentary
+March 2017 Monthly Commentary

 (Update provided by Willis Towers Watson, legalsuper’s investment asset consultant)

-February 2017 Monthly Commentary
+March 2017 Monthly Commentary

-The European Central Bank (ECB) remains committed to quantitative easing to the end of the year at €60bn a month.
-The Eurozone’s core inflation reading remained constant at 0.9% year-on-year for February, which is still well below the ECB’s target of 2%.
-Headline CPI increased to 2.0% for the year to February.
-The Markit Eurozone Manufacturing PMI came in at 55.4 in February, increasing from 55.2 in the previous month, which was the strongest expansion in factory activity since April 2011.
-The Eurozone PMI Composite Output Index rose to 56.0 in February from 54.4 in January, which was an almost six year high as both services and marketing expanded.
-The Eurozone stock market returned 2.9% over the month based on the Euro Stoxx 50 index in local currency terms.
-On a one year basis, the same index returned 16.1% in local currency terms.
+The United Kingdom notified the European Union (EU) of its intention to exit, beginning two years of divorce proceedings where it is expected the EU will be a hard negotiator.
+The Eurozone’s core inflation reading increased to 0.7% year-on-year for March, which is still well below the ECB’s target of 2%.
+Headline CPI is expected to rise to 1.5% for the year to March.
+The Markit Eurozone Manufacturing PMI rose to 56.2 in March, increasing from 55.4 in the previous month, which was the strongest expansion in factory activity since April 2011.
+The Eurozone PMI Composite Output Index rose to 56.7 in March from 56.0 in February.
+The Eurozone stock market returned 5.5% over the month based on the Euro Stoxx 50 index in local currency terms.
+On a one year basis, the same index returned 16.5% in local currency terms.

-UK and German 10-year government bond yields fell by 0.27% and 0.23% respectively, finishing the month at 1.15% and 0.21%.
-The Australian 10-year government bond yield increased by 0.01% to 2.72%, and the US 10-year bond yield finished at 2.39% with a 0.06% decrease from the previous month.
+Movements in bond yields over the month were very minor.
+UK and Australian 10-year government bond yields fell by 0.01% and 0.02% respectively, finishing the month at 1.14% and 2.70%.
+The German 10-year government bond yield increased by 0.12% to 0.33%, while the US 10-year bond yield remained unchanged at 2.39%.

 The Australian dollar weakened against the US dollar, finishing the month at 76.29 US cents; compared to 76.57 US cents at the end of February.
 The AUD depreciated modestly against the currencies of Australia’s major trading partners, as measured by the Trade Weighted Index, which closed the month at 66.2 (down from 66.7 at the end of February).